cadaora/final-project-1/data/raw/README.md

 https://www.datafiles.samhsa.gov/dataset/national-survey-drug-use-and-health-2020-nsduh-2020-ds0001
 https://www.datafiles.samhsa.gov/dataset/national-survey-drug-use-and-health-2019-nsduh-2019-ds0001

-## What's in the repo
+## Raw Data (>100 MB, not visible)
+The raw .txt files aren't visible because they are too large and have been added to .gitignore.

 -`NSDUH_2019_Tab.txt`: all NSDUH data from 2019 as tab-seperated values

+-`NSDUH_2020_Tab.txt`: all NSDUH data from 2020 as tab-seperated values

+-`NSDUH_2021_Tab.txt`: all NSDUH data from 2021 as tab-seperated values

+## Other Files

 -`NSDUH-2019-codebook.pdf`: codebook variables in 2019 data

--`NSDUH_2020_Tab.txt`: all NSDUH data from 2020 as tab-seperated values

 -`NSDUH-2020-codebook.pdf`: codebook variables in 2020 data

--`NSDUH_2021_Tab.txt`: all NSDUH data from 2021 as tab-seperated values

 -`NSDUH-2021-codebook.pdf`: codebook variables in 2021 data